maoratar1/SLAM/README.md

 # SLAM project
-This project were taken under the course
+This project was taken under the course
 "Computer vision based navigation" - 67604 that was given at the Hebrew University of Jerusalem in 2022 by Mr David Arnon and Dr Refael Vivanti.